-Ski Service Theft Defense Lawyer in Breckenridge, CO
+Colorado Ski Theft Attorney in Breckenridge, CO

-Theft of ski services is taken very seriously by ski resorts in Colorado.
-This crime involves the use of ski pass purchased by someone other than yourself.
-These passes are nontransferable, but individuals participate in pass swapping routinely, most not knowing it is a crime.
-If you have been charged with theft of ski services in the mountain region of Colorado, you need an attorney who has helped people through similar situations as your own.
-Contact me, criminal defense attorney J.B.
-Katz.
-I have more than 20 years of Breckenridge criminal defense experience that I will put to your benefit.
+but individuals participate in pass swapping routinely, most not knowing it is a crime.
+If you have been charged with theft of ski services in the mountain region of Colorado, you need a lawyer who has helped people through similar legal matters within the criminal justice system as your own.

 Skilled Representation For Theft Of Ski Service Charges In Colorado

-• Day ski pass
+- Day ski pass

-• Multi-day ski pass
+- Multi-day ski pass

 The law specifically states that “any unauthorized person who, with the intent to profit therefrom, resells or offers to resell any ticket, pass, badge, pin, coupon, or other device which then entitles the bearer to the use, benefit, or enjoyment of any skiing service or skiing facility commits a class 2 petty offense.”